Jessime/MazeDay2017/src/binball_game/README.md

 These rectangles are hard to get to, as they're generally protected by tunnels of segments.
 You'll know if you hit a spinner because it'll freeze the ball for a while while it's spinning.
 This freeze is worth it, since it comes with a large score reward.
 Their noise is __.mp3

-#### Teleporters
+#### Tubes

-Teleporters are, as the name implies, components that send your ball to a different location.
+Tubes are, as the name may imply, components that send your ball to a different location.
 Maybe you'll get lucky and score a bunch of points this way!

 #### Coins